Jae (Jaewook) Lee

 Jaewook Lee, Yang Li, Dylan Bunarto, Eujean Lee, Olivia Wang, Adrian Rodriguez, Yuhang Zhao, Yapeng Tian, Jon E. Froehlich

-People with low vision (LV) experience challenges in visually tracking balls and players in sports like basketball and tennis, which can adversely impact their health.
-While existing research has studied video analysis for sports viewing, proposed camera-based assistance for casual non-ball sports, and contributed third-person perspective sports datasets, none are suitable for enhancing first-person sports playability.
-We present ARSports, a wearable AR research prototype that overlays instance segmentation masks in real-time for improving sports accessibility.
-ARSports also consists of first-person perspective sports datasets, which we manually collected and annotated, and fine-tuned instance segmentation models.
+People with low vision (LV) experience challenges in visually tracking balls and players in sports like basketball and tennis, which can adversely impact their participation and health.
+We introduce ARSports, a wearable AR research prototype that overlays instance segmentation masks in near real-time for improving sports accessibility.
+To create ARSports, we manually collected and annotated novel first-person perspective sports datasets, fine-tuned instance segmentation models using this labeled data, and built an initial wearable AR prototype by combining the ZED Mini stereo camera with the Oculus Quest 2 VR headset.
 Our evaluations suggest that combining real-time computer vision and augmented reality to create scene-aware visual augmentations is a promising approach to enhancing sports participation for LV individuals.
 We contribute open-sourced egocentric basketball and tennis datasets and models, as well as insights and design recommendations from our pilot study with an LV research team member.

 • On the left, a low vision participant is using CookAR in a tool pickup task.
 On the right is the first-person point of view showing green augmentations overlayed on grabbable areas of cooking tools and red augmentations on hazardous areas.